redhat-capgemini-exchange/devsecops-config/README.md

 # devsecops-config

-The `devsecops-config` repo provides a collection of instructions, deployment configurations, sample files etc. to create a DevSecOps CICD setup on red Hat OpenShift.
+The `devsecops-config` repo provides a collection of instructions, deployment configurations, sample files etc. to create a DevSecOps CICD setup on Red Hat OpenShift.

 It uses several technologies such as: